ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+hed clerk, Mr J.
+Budds, still maintains its position In the
+&#x27;ront rank.
+Its rooms are airy and clean,
+ts table supplied with the best which the
+narkets offered, and its wsieers attentive.
+7isitors to Columbia will always find them­
+elves at home there.
+The following Itema, which will prove of
+nterest to our lady readers, we find In our
+xchanges:
+Coffee and fruit s&#x27;ains, on linen and white
-will be s,t, rather than removed, by
+lothes, will be s,t, rather than removed, by
 moap, if put into the suds with the stains on
 hem.
 They should be first put into boiling
 vater, and kept there until the water becomes